phoenixframework/phoenix/guides/authn_authz/mix_phx_gen_auth.md

 Do you want to create a LiveView based authentication system?
 [Y/n] Y
 ```

+The first argument is the context module followed by the schema module
+and its plural name (used as the schema table name).
+The example above
+will generate an `Accounts` context module with two schemas inside:
+`User` and `UserToken`.
+The context module helps us group all of the
+different schemas related to authentication.
+You may name the context
+and schema according to your preferences.

-The authentication generators support Phoenix LiveView, for enhanced UX, so we'll answer `Y` here.
-You may also answer `n` for a controller based authentication system.
+The authentication generators support Phoenix LiveView, for enhanced UX,
+so you should answer `Y` here.
+You may also answer `n` for a controller

-Either approach will create an `Accounts` context with an `Accounts.User` schema module.
-The final argument is the plural version of the schema module, which is used for generating database table names and route paths.
-The `mix phx.gen.auth` generator is similar to `mix phx.gen.html` except it does not accept a list of additional fields to add to the schema, and it generates many more context functions.
+based authentication system.
+Either approach will create the same context
+and schemas, using the same table names and route paths.

-Since this generator installed additional dependencies in `mix.exs`, let's fetch those:
+Since this generator installed additional dependencies in `mix.exs`,
+let's fetch those:

 ```console
 $ mix deps.get